 Deron Eckert, Alex’s fiancé, has an interesting background, as well.
 A lawyer turned part-time sugar figure and cake sculptor, Deron is immensely creative.
 He has a keen eye for precision and a desire for order, as exemplified on some of our loftier patterned cakes.
 He shows true attention to detail and skill regarding replication/likeness of scenes and characters.
 Additionally, he is always very mindful of scale!
 Complementing one another, Deron and Alex work together on all sugar figure and sculpted cake orders.
 Consistently double checking the other’s work, in order to combine the best of both their skill sets.
 You can always count on Deron to be calm, cool, and collected.
 Deron can also be found organizing everyone to ensure everything is packaged, boxed up, and delivered on time.

 Alex’s father is a skilled painter, designer, and has a background designing large fundraisers and outdoor events.
 He works closely with Alex and Lisa to ensure the dessert areas coordinate flawlessly with the cakes and overall event, often spending hours creating the perfect arrangements and styled vignettes for the tables and overall environment.
-He does not stop until a perfect balance has been achieved.
-He is also responsible for fresh floral designs and execution.
 He is there to set up and complete construction before the cake and desserts arrive at your event.

 Natasha Raichel, of Natasha Raichel Photography, is a Kentucky based fashion/life-style photographer and artist.
 She is responsible for the majority of stunning images you see presented.
 In addition to her gorgeous images of people and weddings, she photographs almost all Mischief Maker cakes exclusively, either on site at our wedding/event locations or in her studio.
 Natasha photographs people and events all over Kentucky, as well as destination events out-of-state and on location.